streamflow-finance/js-sdk/README.md

   recipient: "4ih00075bKjVg000000tLdk4w42NyG3Mv0000dc0M00", // Solana recipient address.
   mint: "DNw99999M7e24g99999999WJirKeZ5fQc6KY999999gK", // SPL Token mint.
   start: 1643363040, // Timestamp (in seconds) when the stream/token vesting starts.
-  depositedAmount: getBN(1000000000000, 9), // Deposited amount of tokens (using smallest denomination).
+  depositedAmount: getBN(100, 9), // depositing 100 tokens with 9 decimals mint.
   period: 1, // Time step (period) in seconds per which the unlocking occurs.
   cliff: 1643363160, // Vesting contract "cliff" timestamp in seconds.
-  cliffAmount: new BN(100000000000), // Amount (smallest denomination) unlocked at the "cliff" timestamp.
+  cliffAmount: new BN(10), // Amount unlocked at the "cliff" timestamp.
-  amountPerPeriod: getBN(5000000000, 9), // Release rate: how many tokens are unlocked per each period.
+  amountPerPeriod: getBN(5, 9), // Release rate: how many tokens are unlocked per each period.
   name: "Transfer to Jane Doe.", // The stream name or subject.
   canTopup: false, // setting to FALSE will effectively create a vesting contract.
   cancelableBySender: true, // Whether or not sender can cancel the stream.
   cancelableByRecipient: false, // Whether or not recipient can cancel the stream.
   transferableBySender: true, // Whether or not sender can transfer the stream.
   transferableByRecipient: false, // Whether or not recipient can transfer the stream.
-  automaticWithdrawal: true, // [WIP] Whether or not a 3rd party (e.g. cron job, "cranker") can initiate a token withdraw/transfer.
+  automaticWithdrawal: true, // Whether or not a 3rd party (e.g. cron job, "cranker") can initiate a token withdraw/transfer.
-  withdrawalFrequency: 10, // [WIP] Relevant when automatic withdrawal is enabled.
+  withdrawalFrequency: 10, // Relevant when automatic withdrawal is enabled.
 If greater than 0 our withdrawor will take care of withdrawals.
 If equal to 0 our withdrawor will skip, but everyone else can initiate withdrawals.
   partner: null, //  (optional) Partner's wallet address (string | null).
 };